MicrosoftDocs/bot-docs/articles/bot-design-pattern-handoff-human.md

 ### Escalation

-In the help desk scenario, a bot may be able to answer basic questions and resolving simple issues in addition to collecting information.
+In the help desk scenario, a bot may be able to answer basic questions and resolve simple issues in addition to collecting information.
 For example, bots are commonly used to reset a user's password.
 However, if a conversation indicates that a user's issue is complex enough to require human involvement, the bot will need to escalate the issue to a human agent.
 To implement this type of scenario, a bot must be capable of differentiating between issues it can resolve independently